 Disruption in Patient Care

-Ransomware is one of the most common attacks targeting connected medical devices.
+Ransomware attacks are among the most common attacks targeting connected medical devices.
 Hackers use this form of cyberattack to compromise vital files and even entire systems until medical service providers pay a ransom.
 During the pandemic, there were instances where hackers refused to give hospitals access to crucial, life-saving files and operations until they got paid.
-Prioritizing Connected Medical Device Security ensures that patient welfare remains paramount in the face of evolving cyber threats.
+Prioritizing connected medical device security ensures that patient welfare remains paramount in the face of evolving cyber threats.

 Damage to Reputation and Credibility